Starchaser418171514/Warforged/readme.txt

 Files
-main.cpp             - Runs the main gameplay loop, and calls other modules to aid in running. renamethenight.cpp   - The story module, contains all of the decisions to be made.
-To be implemented at different gameplay junctures. display.cpp          - renders images charactermoveset.cpp - contains the character movesets and functionality, yet to be implemented
+main.cpp             - Runs the main gameplay loop, and calls other modules to aid in running.
+(By Jayden) renamethenight.cpp   - The story module, contains all of the decisions to be made.
+To be implemented at different gameplay junctures.
+(By Kai Xin) display.cpp          - renders images (By Jayden) charactermoveset.cpp - contains the character movesets and functionality, yet to be implemented (By Adrian)

-tasks.json           - Contains the script for compiling all the files together launch.json          - contains the script for launching the program
+tasks.json           - Contains the script for compiling all the files together (By Jayden) launch.json          - contains the script for launching the program (By Jayden)